appcircleio/appcircle-android-flutter-build-component/README.md

 # Appcircle Flutter Build for Android

-Build your Flutter project with [Flutter SDK](https://github.com/flutter/flutter).
+This component builds your Flutter project for Android with the [Flutter SDK](https://github.com/flutter/flutter).

 Required Input Variables
 - `$AC_FLUTTER_PROJECT_DIR`: The root directory of your Flutter project where pubspec.yaml file exist.